gcsandesh/PhotoGalaxy/README.md

 # PhotoGalaxy

 A stock photo platform to find and download beautiful photos of your need.
+It uses a CNN model trained on nearly 2200 images to classify images into two classes : NSFW & SFW.
+The model showed a training accuracy of 92% and a test accuracy of about 90%.

 ## Running the app on your device locally